wiremock/api-template-library/amazonaws.com-identitystore/index.md

 ---
 slug: "amazonaws-com-identitystore"
-name: "AWS SSO Identity Store"
+title: "AWS SSO Identity Store"
 provider: "amazonaws.com"
 description: "<p>The Identity Store service used by AWS IAM Identity Center (successor\
   \ to AWS Single Sign-On) provides a single place to retrieve all of your identities\